 - Students may complete their Green Belt certification at another company/institution, but approval is required in advance of our Black Belt program registration.
 Email a copy of your Green Belt certification to email@example.com for approval.

 - Green Belt Certification – Online

-Live instruction Monday’s, Wednesday’s and Friday’s from 6-8pm.
+Synchronous distance learning, combined with self-paced modules/assignments.
+Instructor led Monday’s, Wednesday’s and Friday’s from 6-8pm.

 - Black Belt Certification

 - $3,950 (prerequisite: Green Belt Certification)

 To pay by check or to confirm discount eligibility and obtain the appropriate code, email firstname.lastname@example.org or call the Executive Education Center at 404-413-7300.
 Please note: Discount and promotion codes cannot be used in conjunction with any other offer, and must be entered at the time of registration.
 Discounts cannot be applied retroactively.

 If you are out of work or under-employed, you may apply for funds from Workforce Innovation and Opportunity Act.

 Green Belt Certification

 - Introduction to Six Sigma, Lean, and performance management